 5. Communicate clearly

-Communications skills can be even more essential than ever, when teaching online.
+Communication skills can be even more essential than ever when teaching online.

 Communicate clearly before the lesson (i.e. by email) the schedule for the lesson and make sure that students are sure of things such as assignment deadlines.